The 33 Best Things To Do in Chicago

 Chicago’s Lake Shore Drive is an iconic stretch of road featuring the massive city to the west and one of the world’s largest lakes on the right.

-It’s hard to take in the impressive views while driving, so instead, opt to rent a bike and ride along the Lakefront trail.
+It’s hard to take in the impressive views while driving, so instead, opt to rent a bike and ride along the Lakefront Trail.
 The route takes you through Grant Park’s scenic waterfront, past Navy Pier, and all the way up to North Avenue Beach.
 The entire trail is 18 miles, which might be ambitious for casual riders, but it’s worth exploring in sections.

 Shop Along the Magnificent Mile